joshuaauerbachwatson/anyCards/README.md

 ### Backend Implementation Language and Source Control

-The Nimbella serveress backend was written in Swift.
+The Nimbella serverless backend was written in Swift.
 I thought it would be cool to write the frontend and backend in the same language.
 I now see that there is little benefit from this language similarity.
 Swift on Linux is not fully mature and I found it hard to maintain and evolve the backend when it was written in a language not well suited to the task.
 I will write the new backend in either TypeScript or Go.

 The Nimbella backend is actually sourced from the this repository (in a distinct directory not covered by the top-level `xcode` project file).
 I am not decided on whether to continue this "monorepo" approach or not for the new backend.